BRIGHT IDEAS CEUS

 Presenter

-Bonnie Weiss, MA LCSW is a teacher of the Internal Family System Method in online classes and workshops.
+onnie Weiss, MA LCSW is a teacher of the Internal Family System Method in online classes and workshops.
 She has taught internationally in Australia, Israel, Germany, and Ireland.
 She is the former Director of the Gestalt Center of Long Island, and The Long Island Center for Eating Disorders.
 Her books include, Self-Therapy Workbook: An Exercise Book for the IFS Process and Freedom from Your Inner Critic and Letting Go of Perfectionism with Jay Earley.
 She lives and maintains a private practice in the Bay Area, CA.

 • Home